London Private GP Service

 What makes our Private Doctors service different?

-Our team of Private Doctors are all highly qualified and experienced City GP’s, giving you access to an expert opinion whenever you need professional advice.
-All our team are UK educated and trained and attended respected and well-established medical schools.
+Our clinical team are all highly qualified and experienced City GP’s, giving you access to an expert opinion whenever you need professional advice.
+They are all UK educated and trained NHS GP’s and attended respected and well-established medical schools.

-We’re proud to provide detailed information about the background, skills and experience of each of our doctors, so you can always choose which doctor you would like to see, before you confirm an appointment.
+We’re proud to provide detailed information about the background, skills and experience of each of our doctors.
+You can always choose which doctor you would like to see, before you confirm an appointment.

-We are able to provide advice and support about all aspects of health and our team all have ancillary qualifications in specialist areas such as dermatology, gynaecology and family planning.
+We are able to provide advice and support about all aspects of health and our team all have ancillary qualifications in specialist areas such as dermatology, gynaecology, paediatrics and family planning.
 With our in-house Physiotherapy service, our clinicians are able to provide responsive, expert care, quickly and easily.

 If you need any prescription items we’re pleased to be able to provide a free, same day delivery service to your home or office, within central London.
 However, we respectfully and politely decline to provide controlled drugs.

-Our team are not aligned, influenced or controlled by a private hospital or medical insurer, which gives you independent advice and the highest standards of care.
+Our team are not aligned, influenced or controlled by a private hospital or medical insurer.
+That gives you independent advice and the highest standards of care.
 As well as our professional independence, we pride ourselves on delivering continuity of care and highly personalised service.

 With clinics in the heart of the City and Canary Wharf, we provide rapid access to expert care for City professionals and businesses.
 We do not use agency or locum doctors.